SlexAxton/yepnope.js/README.md

 latency problems of loading 100 things at once.

 **We have replaced this repo with a script that will help you load the correct conditional build and will only be taking issues and pull requests for this new script.
-I retains many of the original functions and features as the original yepnope.
+It retains many of the original functions and features as the original yepnope.
 However it no longer executes scripts in an order.
 If you're looking for something that specifically does that, you can use an old version of yepnope, or another in-order script loader like LABjs.**